 I’ve held a lot of different jobs over the years, especially in my youth.
 I was a factory worker, a customer service representative, a bank teller, an IT support help-desk guy, and many, many others.
 Most of these jobs have put me in contact with certain personality-driven coworkers, and the general American public.
 And what is a common trait with most of the public (even outside the U.S.)?

-From “I can’t believe how much red tape there is to cash this check” (that was clearly just a Menard’s gift card) to “the cash register isn’t nearly fast enough, I only have 2 seconds to spare) and even the infamous “I demand a refund, even though I don’t have a receipt because I’m the chosen one”.
+From “I can’t believe how much red tape there is to cash this check” (that was actually a gift card) to “the cash register isn’t nearly fast enough, I only have 2 seconds to spare”, and even the infamous “I demand a refund, even though I don’t have a receipt because I’m the chosen one”.

 It’s as though these complainers just had their entire world crash around them.
-What, a minor inconvenience you say?!
-This just ruins everything – the entire day gone, an endless array of bitching to their SO will surely arrive as soon as they vacate this incomprehensible situation.
+What, a minor inconvenience you say?
+This just ruins everything!
+The entire day gone, an endless array of bitching to their significant other will surely arrive as soon as they vacate this incomprehensible situation.

 And what’s my response?
 In my head, I wish I could have just given them the Gulag Archipelago.